2014 Huntington Beach Parade

-The 2013 Huntington Beach Parade takes place on Thursday, July 4th.
+The 2014 Huntington Beach Parade takes place on Friday, July 4th, and is the 110th Annual Huntington Beach Fourth of July Parade.
 The Huntington Beach Parade begins at 10 am and lasts about two hours.
-The theme for the 2013 Huntington Beach 4th of July Parade is “Surf, Sun & Celebrate.”
+The theme for the 2014 Huntington Beach 4th of July Parade is “Waves of Freedom.”

 The parade route begins at Pacific Coast Highway (PCH) and 8th Street.
 The parade will travel south on PCH, turn left on Main Street and continue up Main Street ending past Yorktown.